list of talks

 Week 8, June 14th

-“Music in the brain”
+“Groove on the brain”

 Prof Peter Vuust, Center for Music in the brain, Aarhus University/Royal Academy of Music, Denmark